kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

   - Automated backups are enabled by default and are stored in S3.
 The size of S3 storage will be same as the size of the RDS instance
   - Backups are taken in a pre-defined window.
 Storage IO may be suspended during backups and will result in latency
   - Automated Backups will be deleted after deleting original RDS instance
-  - backup retention period can be 35 days at the max
+  - backup retention period can be 35 days at the max (soft limit)

 #### RDS Snapshots
   - Snapshots are user intiaited